-Modry Kamień was built by the Balass family in 1271-1277.
-Probably, however, already in 12th century was a wooden stronghold here, razed to the ground during the Mongol invasion.
-In a written mention from 1285, the then owner of the castle, Peter Forró, was mentioned.
-After his death, the stronghold was taken over by the sons of Kazimir from the powerful Hunt-Poznanski family, but already in 1290 the castle was recaptured by the siblings of Petr, the founders of the later powerful Balassa family.
+Modrý Kameň was built before 1285, probably by the then-mentioned knight Petr Forró.
+After his death, the stronghold was taken over by the sons of Kazimir from the mighty Hunt-Poznanski family, but as early as 1290 the castle was recaptured by the siblings of Petr, the founders of the later powerful Balassa family.
 Shortly later, at the turn of the 13th and 14th centuries, Modrý Kameň, like a large part of the castles in the northern part of the Kingdom of Hungary, temporarily fell into the hands of Máté Csák (Matúš Čák), a magnate sovereignly ruling in the early fourteenth century the areas of today’s western Slovakia.
 However, after his death in 1321, the king returned Modrý Kameň to the rightful owners.

 The strategic importance of the castle probably increased again after the Battle of Mohács.
 In 1527, the sons of František Balassa divided the castle and estate in half with their cousin Jan, which probably initially hindered the modernization of the fortifications.
 Only in the 60s of the 16th century, the castle was rebuilt due to the Turkish threat.
-It didn’t do much good, because in 1575, due to the crew’s escape, the castle was captured by Turkish troops.
-They owned the castle until 1593, when they succumbed to the attacks of Mikuláš Pálfyho and Krištof Tiefenbach.
+It didn’t do much good, because in 1575, due to the flight of the crew, the castle was captured by the Ottoman army.
+They owned the castle until 1593, when they succumbed to the attacks of Mikuláš Pálffy and Krištof Tiefenbach.
 Before they retreated, however, they set fire and blew up the stronghold.
 In the years 1609-1612, the castle was rebuilt and enlarged by Sigismund Balassa, although it was destroyed again in the next war with Turkey in 1659.